SilentVoid13/Templater/docs/src/commands/overview.md

 ## Command utilities

-In addition to the 3 different types of commands, you can also use command utilities.
-They are also declared in the opening tag of the command, and they work with all the command types.
-Available command utilities are:
+In addition to the different types of commands, you can also use command utilities.
+They are also declared in the opening tag of the command.
+All command utilities work with all command types.
+The available command utilities are:

 - [Whitespace Control](./whitespace-control.md)
 - [Dynamic Commands](./dynamic-command.md)